St. Mary's Church, Niranam

-Niranam Pally, popularly known as Niranam Valiya Pally or St. Mary's Orthodox Syrian Church, Kadapra, is a church under the Niranam Diocese of the Malankara Orthodox Syrian Church.
-It is believed that this church was one of the Church along with Jerusalem Marthoma Church, Niranam founded by Thomas the Apostle, one of the twelve Apostles of Jesus Christ, in AD 54.
+St. Mary's Orthodox Syrian Church, Niranam, is a church under the Niranam Diocese of the Malankara Orthodox Syrian Church.
+It is historically believed that this is one of the seven churches founded by Thomas the Apostle, one of the twelve Apostles of Jesus Christ, in AD 52.

 History

 Niranam Pally is one of the oldest churches in India.
 It is believed that the church was founded by St. Thomas, one of the twelve Apostles of Jesus Christ, in AD 54.
 The church was reconstructed several times since then.
 The stones in the church shows the reconstruction in 1259.
-St. Thomas, one of the twelve apostles of Jesus Christ landed at Malankara near Cranganore around A.D.52.
+St. Thomas, one of the twelve apostles of Jesus Christ landed at Maliankara near Kodungallur around A.D.52.
 He established seven and half churches.
-Those are, Kodugallore, Palayoor, Kottacave, Kokamangalam, Niranam, Chayal, Kollam and the half church at Thiruvithamkode.
+Those are Kodungallur, Palayur, Kottakkavu, Kokkamangalam, Niranam, Chayal, Kollam and the half church at Thiruvithamkode.
 On his way from Kollam in northeast direction he arrived at Niranam "Thrikpapaleswaram" by sea.

 It is believed to be one of the oldest churches in Kerala and thus in India as well as among the oldest ones in the world.
 The architecture shows striking similarities to ancient temple architecture.
 It is believed to have been established by St. Thomas.

 Before the headquarters of Malankara Metropolitans was permanently relocated to the Orthodox Theological Seminary, Kottayam in 1815, the Niranam Church also served as the thronal cathedral and headquarters of Malankara Metropolitans during multiple periods between 1653 and 1815.